-Bundt cakes became popular in the 1950’s and 1960’s when Nordic Ware trademarked the bundt pan and made them out of cast aluminum.
+Bundt cakes became popular in the 1950s and 1960’s when Nordic Ware trademarked the bundt pan and made them out of casting aluminum.
 They have continued in popularity with more and more cake pan designs coming out.

-Bundt cakes are easy to make, require little to no frosting and simple decorations.
+Bundt cakes are easy to make, require little to no frosting, and have simple decorations.
 Most of them just have an easy glaze on them.